Goravan Sands Sanctuary: Flora

 The reservation supports about 160 species of vascular plants from 125 genera and 39 families (Tadevosyan, 2001, 2002).
-This diversity includes 12 Red List species: Dianthus libanotis (Caryophyllaceae), Salsola tamamschjanae (Chenopodiaceae), Calligonum polygonoides (Polygonaceae), Acantholimon araxanum (Plumbaginaceae), Astragalus massalskii, Astragalus paradoxus (Fabaceae), Thesium szovitsii (Santalaceae), Neogallonia szovitsii (Rubiaceae), Eremostachys macrophylla (Lamiaceae), Fritillaria gibbosa, Tulipa biflora (Liliaceae), Iris iberica subsp. lycotis (Iridaceae).
+This diversity includes 12 Red List species: Dianthus libanotis (Caryophyllaceae), Salsola tamamschjanae (Chenopodiaceae), Calligonum polygonoides (Polygonaceae), Acantholimon araxanum (Plumbaginaceae), Astragalus massalskyi, Astragalus paradoxus (Fabaceae), Thesium szowitsii (Santalaceae), Neogaillonia szowitsii (Rubiaceae), Phlomoides macrophylla (Lamiaceae), Fritillaria gibbosa, Tulipa biflora (Liliaceae), Iris iberica subsp. lycotis (Iridaceae).

-The gems of the sandy habitat are phog (Calligonum polygonoides), milfoil (Achillea tenuifolia), spurge, Kochia prostrata, Noaea mucronata, (Euphorbia marschalliana),Astragalus paradoxux, Ziziphora tenuior, Ceratocarpus arenarius, Oligochaeta divaricata and numerous other psammophyte species.
+The gems of the sandy habitat are phog (Calligonum polygonoides), milfoil (Achillea tenuifolia), spurge, Bassia prostrata, Noaea mucronata, Euphorbia marschalliana, Astragalus paradoxus, Ziziphora tenuior, Ceratocarpus arenarius, Oligochaeta divaricata and numerous other psammophyte species.

 'Sands of Goravan is the only place in Armenia where relict phog (Calligonum polygonoides), and Fritillaria gibbosa occur.
 It is a leafless perennial shrub with dense white and green branches up to 1m long.
 Its roots are important for preventing sand movement.
 Phog is ecologically tied to one of endemic insect species of Armenia occurring in Goravan sands - Pharaonus caucasicus butterfly.
 Local people collecting roots and branches of the phog and use it as fuel.
 Also phog is intensively grazed by domestic goat and sheep.

 Another notable species is the milfoil (Achillea tenuifolia) which usually grows up to 80 cm.
 This species is very common for xerophyte associations of the Ararat plain, particularly in sandy semi-desert.
 Native communities collect milfoil and use it for preparation of food.
 Milfoil is usually surrounded by numerous ant hills.
 Ants are vitally tied to this as well as other sand species.
 Links between ants and myrmecophilous species (Euphorbia marschalliana, Oligochaeta divaricata, Ziziphora tenuior, and Ziziphora persica) are not yet fully understood.

 The Goravan reservation supports a number of other wild plants in use by local peoples including several species of wild onions (Allium), Scorzonera, fragrant representatives of the mint family (Lamiaceae), and edible representatives of the carrot family (Apiaceae).